Environmental Studies Minor

 “How will you walk this earth?” asked Wayne Gilchrest, former United States Congressman.
 His question, posed to a group of Salisbury University’s environmental studies (ENVR) students in a summer kayaking class, is central to our program.
 Whether you want to become a professional environmental advocate or enrich your own understanding of the world around you, we encourage you to live deliberately.

-Why Choose Environmental Studies at SU?
+Why Choose an Environmental Studies Minor at Salisbury University?

 For the outdoor adventurer who loves marshes, rivers, forests and barrier islands, there’s no better situated university on the East Coast than SU.
 With the Chesapeake Bay and Atlantic Ocean next door, students can: